joannac-/playbook/PerformanceProblemsWithCacheFull.md

   **modified pages evicted** and **unmodified pages evicted** (typically thousands or tens of thousands per second)

-* Prescription: a specific diagnosis may be difficult.
+* Remediation: a specific diagnosis may be difficult.
 One or more of the following may apply:

     * [SERVER-23622](https://jira.mongodb.org/browse/SERVER-23622):